Table of Contents

 As a general rule, children are not allowed to use the Service, and we do not collect personal information from them.
 We define “children” as anyone under 13 years old.
 If we learn that we have collected personal information of a child without the consent of the child’s parent or guardian, we will delete it.
 We encourage parents with concerns to contact us.

 Under California Civil Code section 1798.83, California residents are entitled to ask us for a notice identifying the categories of personal customer information which we share with our affiliates and/or third parties for marketing purposes, and providing contact information for such affiliates and/or third parties.
-If you are a California resident and would like a copy of this notice, please submit a written request to us via email at [Insert mailing address and email address].
+If you are a California resident and would like a copy of this notice, please submit a written request to us via email at email@example.com.
 You must put the statement “Your California Privacy Rights” in your request and include your name, street address, city, state, and ZIP code.
 We are not responsible for notices that are not labeled or sent properly, or do not have complete information.